MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop

 \subsubsection{Ablation Study (Table~\ref{tab:ablation-MulFeRL-math})}

 We evaluate all ablated variants under the same single-pass setup.
-The ablations differ only in the algorithmic components enabled during finetuning: \begin{itemize}[leftmargin=*, itemsep=0.25em, topsep=0.25em] \item \textbf{w/o Regeneration:} disables multi-turn regeneration; the learned policy is evaluated as usual in a single pass. \item \textbf{w/o DPO loss:} removes the cross-turn preference constraint; evaluation remains single-pass. \item \textbf{w/o Feedback injection:} replaces structured injection with a plain prompting variant that provides the same feedback content; evaluation remains single-pass. \end{itemize}
+The ablations differ only in the algorithmic components enabled during finetuning: \begin{itemize}[leftmargin=*, itemsep=0.25em, topsep=0.25em] \item \textbf{w/o Regeneration:} disables multi-turn regeneration; the learned policy is evaluated as usual in a single pass. \item \textbf{w/o FCO:} removes the cross-state FCO branch; evaluation remains single-pass. \item \textbf{w/o Feedback injection:} replaces structured injection with a plain prompting variant that provides the same feedback content; evaluation remains single-pass. \end{itemize}

-\subsubsection{Impact of Feedback Simulators (Table~\ref{tab:simulators})}
+\subsubsection{Impact of Feedback Simulators (Table~\ref{tab:simulator_qwen3})}

-We compare MulFeRL checkpoints trained with different feedback simulators by swapping only $\psi$ during training.
+For all methods, we study the effect of the feedback simulator by changing only $\psi$ during training while keeping the remaining training and evaluation settings fixed.
 At evaluation time, we use the same single-pass protocol without external feedback, so the reported differences reflect how simulator choice affects the learned policy.